 - We should always keep passwords safe and never share them - Lock away any personal data kept in paper format in a lockable cabinet or pedestal.
-Do not leave documents on desks unattended at any time - If it is necessary to take hard copy documents out of the schools make sure that those documents are looked after at all times, this includes notebooks and files.
+Do not leave documents on desks unattended at any time - If it is necessary to take hard copy documents out of the schools make sure that those documents are always looked after, this includes notebooks and files.
 Consider whether it is necessary to take files out of the schools at all or if so, take them on an encrypted laptop.